NREL/jade/docs/source/tutorial.rst

 Refer to :ref:`submission_strategies` for a description of how to handle specific use cases.

+Note that you can set different parameters for different batches if you define submission groups.
+Refer to :ref:`submission_group_strategy` for more information.

 .. note:: You can enable ``--dry-run`` to check how the batches will be created without actually submitting any jobs.